TheKrowi/Krowi_WorldMapButtons/README.md

 Using this library will add a button to the top right of the map window from right to left in the order the addons are loaded.
 When yours or other addon's buttons are hidden, the rest will shift to the right to fill the gap dynamically.

 Supports both Retail and Wrath Classic.
 Classic and TBC Classic are not verified.
-See [test](#important)
+See the [important](#important) section for version specific changes.

 See the examples below on how to use the library.